SamG101-Developer/SPP-2/docs/functions.md

 - Implementation must be provided
 - Order of definition doesn't matter in a module

-#### Function calling (TODO : expand?)
-- Function calls are specified by the function name followed by parentheses
-- Function arguments can ave a parameter passing convention (none, &, or &mut)
-- Normal arguments must be specified in order before anything else
-- Optional parameters can be in any order, as long as they are "named"
-- If there are required, optional and variadic parameters, then optional arguments must all be specified, unnamed, before the variadic arguments

 #### Base class resolution
 - If two base classes have the same signature for a method, and these classes are inherited into a sub-class, that doesn't override the method, then there is an ambiguity issue